mtumilowicz/scrum-notes/README.md

     self-organization, bottom-up intelligence, and intelligent release of software

 ## Scrum Team
+* designed to optimize flexibility, creativity, and productivity
 * consists of
     * Scrum Master (manages the process)
     * Product Owner (decides what to do)
     * Development Team (does the work)
+    * Product Owner or the Scrum Master can do development work
+        * it is not the best practice because it could create a conflict of interest
 * self-organizing - not directed by others outside the team
     * chooses how to accomplish their work
 * cross-functional